kubevela/kubevela.github.io/blog/2026-08-25-lfx-helm-lru-cache.md

 hide_table_of_contents: false
 ---

-Hello, I'm Kavish Parikh (GitHub: [kash2104](https://github.com/kash2104)).
+Hello, I'm [Kavish Parikh](https://github.com/kash2104).
 In this blog, I want to share my experience participating as an LFX Mentee under the KubeVela project.

-My mentorship project, **LRU Cache Eviction for the Native Helm Provider**, focused on improving how KubeVela caches Helm charts during application reconciliation.
+My mentorship project, [**LRU Cache Eviction for the Native Helm Provider**](https://mentorship.lfx.linuxfoundation.org/project/e103d436-d906-413c-ae93-8aa4bffff377), focused on improving how KubeVela caches Helm charts during application reconciliation.
 Over the course of the mentorship, I worked on designing a memory-bounded LRU cache, integrating it into KubeVela, and making the cache reusable across different components of the project.

 <!-- truncate -->